NicolasCollin/gpd-m2sep-france-property-insight/README.md

 cd gpd-m2sep-france-property-insight
 ```

-4. Build and run our app (Docker Desktop has to be on):
+4. Build and run our app (Docker Desktop has to be running):

 ```bash
 docker compose -f .devcontainer/compose.yaml run --rm -it server
 ```

-5. (Optional) To remove all stopped container created by this project:
+5. (Optional) To remove all stopped containers created by this project:

 ```bash
 docker compose -f .devcontainer/compose.yaml down
 ```

-### Method 2: by installing Python and uv first
+### Method 2: by installing Python and uv manually

 1. Install **Python 3.13**: From [Python.org](https://www.python.org/).